klemie/Ground-Support/documentation/server.md

 ```
 `Convention`  All _Entities_ are in Pascal Case (capital Fist letter)

-When calling entities only use `Entity.findById().save()` so the validator will run on it.
+⚠️ When calling entities only use `Entity.findById().save()` so the validator will run on it.

 **Updating Entities**

 ## Server Backend

 Entity's from the database are updated to the database through mongoose queries, the private API or the public API.
+The preferred method for private (in app) communication between the server and is ...

 ## Telemetry

 The Telemetry Service is an iteration of UVic Rocketry's [groundstation](https://github.com/UVicRocketry/groundstation) proof of concept.
+Based on a deep dive into the

 ### Decoding

+To be filled in by the person who takes on

 ### Receiving

+To be filled in by the person who takes on